Dunni0/product-listing-app/README.md

-# Product Catalog App
+# Product Listing App

-Welcome to the Product Catalog App!
+Welcome to the Product Listing App!
 This is a React application that allows users to browse through a list of products fetched from a fake store API.
 Users can navigate through different pages of products, view product details, and search for specific products.

 ## Features